romantomjak/romantomjak.com/content/posts/tdd-with-go.md

 }
 ```

-Run our tests again and.. our test passes!
+Run our tests again and..
+BOOM!
+Our first successful test!
 Right now this function is not really useful since we've hardcoded the result, but it made our test pass and that is all that matters for now.

 ## The cycle repeats - more broken tests!